graphprotocol/indexer-rs/contrib/README.md

 - Clone the local-network repo if needed
 - Start core infrastructure services
 - Deploy contracts and required services
-- Set up and start the indexer services
+- Set up and start the indexer and tap-agent services

 ## Development Workflow